Xeverous/filter_spirit/README.md

 - nlohmann/json
 - **OpenSSL** (preferably 1.1+)

-bolded dependencies require linking, all dependencies are exposed as targets in CMake script
+Bolded dependencies require linking, all dependencies are exposed as targets in CMake script.

 ## building